 The Group's approach to stress and scenario testing is supported by robust guidelines.
 The scenarios used in modeling have been selected for their relevance to the Group, based on historical and prospective events, with relevant assumptions made specific to each scenario.
-The Group has limited residual exposure due to its robust reinsurance programme.

-The capital and solvency implications of these scenarios in the context of the GSSA and regulatory requirements are determined by BF&M's Group Risk Committee and reviewed by BF&M's Executive Committee.
-The results are incorporated into the capital, solvency and risk management approach and their impact included in the Group's annual BSCR submission.
-The outputs of the testing exercise are communicated to the Board of Directors and used to facilitate Senior Management's overview of firm-wide risks and stresses and to incorporate the implications of the scenario testing in the Group's strategy and business profile.
+The capital and solvency implications of these scenarios in the context of the GSSA and regulatory requirements are reviewed by the Group's Risk Management Committee, The results are incorporated into the capital, solvency and risk management approach and their impact included in the Group's annual BSCR submission.
+The outputs of the testing exercise are communicated to the Board of Directors and incorporated when developing the Group's strategic objectives and business plans.
 Based on the latest results, Senior Management believe that the Group, BF&M Life and BF&M General have sufficient capital and liquidity to satisfy the contractual obligations of the organisation and all regulatory requirements, upon experiencing any loss within its risk tolerance.